Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Dirichlet Forms

 v) Finally, we will prove that $\A$ is dense in $\Dom((-\LL')^{3/2})$.
 Let $u\in \Dom((-\LL')^{3/2})$ be given, put $\tilde u=e^{h/2}u\in \Dom((-\LL')^{3/2})$ and choose an approximating sequence $\tilde u_n\in\A$ such that $\E(\LL(\tilde u -\tilde u_n))+\int (\tilde u -\tilde u_n)^2\,dm \to0$ for $n\to\infty$.
 But this already implies $\E'(\LL'( u - u_n))+\int (u -u_n)^2\,dm \to0$ for $u_n=e^{-h/2}\tilde u_n\in\A$ since for every $\phi\in \A$

 where $\tilde\phi=e^{h/2}\phi$. \end{proof}

-Many spectral properties for $(\LL,\Dom(\LL))$ and functional inequalities involving it will follow -- typically with sharp constants -- from the Bakry-Emery estimate $\BE(\K,N)$ for $(\LL,\A,m)$, among them Poincar\'e inequalities, Sobolev and logarithmic Sobolev inequalities, concentration of measure estimates, isoperimetric inequalities, gradient estimates and heat kernel estimates.
+Many spectral properties for $(\LL,\Dom(\LL))$ and functional inequalities involving it will follow -- typically with sharp constants -- from the Bakry-{\'E}mery estimate $\BE(\K,N)$ for $(\LL,\A,m)$, among them Poincar\'e inequalities, Sobolev and logarithmic Sobolev inequalities, concentration of measure estimates, isoperimetric inequalities, gradient estimates and heat kernel estimates.
 We refer to the surveys \cite{Bak94} and \cite{Led2}.
 To mention at least one example, we state a fundamental estimate for the spectral gap.

 \begin{proposition} Assume that the $(\LL,\A,m)$ satisfies the $\BE(\K,N)$-condition.
-Then the spectral gap $\lambda$ of the operator $({\LL},\Dom(\LL))$ on $L^2(X,m')$ satisfies
+Then the spectral gap $\lambda$ of the operator $({\LL'},\Dom(\LL'))$ on $L^2(X,m')$ satisfies

 with the function $\K'_\infty$ from \eqref{dt-k-N} where $f=e^{-w}$.
 A more refined estimate yields $\lambda\ge\frac{N'}{N'-1}\cdot \inf_{x\in X}\K'_{N'}(x)$ for every $N'>N$ with the function $\K'_{N'}$ from \eqref{dt-k-N}. \end{proposition}